Military and State Department pet exceptions

 - The Centers for Disease Control and Prevention (CDC) requires all dogs entering the United States to be immunized against rabies, and proof of vaccination is required before air travel begins.

 - All pets must be presented at the check-in counter at least two hours prior to departure.
-View PetSafe drop-off and pickup locations to find the right place to drop off your pet.
+View the At the airport on travel day page to find the right place to drop off your pet.

 - Upon arrival at the final destination, all pets should be picked up at the Federal Inspection Service or Customs area, or the passenger baggage service office.